 This program has been developed from well- researched foundation principles of how such organisations need to configure their business models and shape their corporate strategy to address the challenges of what is now a dynamic and more uncertain environment.
-This three-day program applies theory and industry best practice to the organisational realities of the participants.
+This program applies theory and industry best practice to the organisational realities of the participants.

 The Need for the SDP-4-NFP Program